-• Cost of Cleaning Sewer Mains Per Foot: The District's burdened rate is approximately \$0.49 per foot compared to a contracted rate of \$0.88 per foot.

-• Labor Savings Ideas Put In Use: The District has realized savings from changing cleaning routes; by focusing on area cleaning (or basin by basin cleaning) on a 3 year schedule and localizing "High Frequency Cleaning" to areas to minimize mobilization and travel time.

-• Fuel Savings: In 2010 the District used approximately 17,478 gallons of fuel.
-Total fuel usage in 2011 was 14,123 gallons in 2012 usage was 11,685 gallons in 2013 fuel usage was 13,992 gallons and in 2014 fuel usage was 14,678 the increase in fuel consumption is a result of increased cleaning efforts.
-In 2015 fuel usage decreased to a 5-year low to 12,612 gallons due to rescheduled our small diameter pipe cleaning, so the crew is driving even less than they were before with our new more aggressive schedule.
+- Cost of Cleaning Sewer Mains Per Foot: The District's burdened rate is approximately \$0.49 per foot compared to a contracted rate of \$0.88 per foot. - Labor Savings Ideas Put In Use: The District has realized savings from changing cleaning routes; by focusing on area cleaning (or basin by basin cleaning) on a 3 year schedule and localizing "High Frequency Cleaning" to areas to minimize mobilization and travel time. - Fuel Savings: In 2015 fuel usage decreased to a 5-year low to 12,612 gallons due to rescheduled our small diameter pipe cleaning, so the crew is driving even less than they were before with our new more aggressive schedule.
 In 2016 fuel usage increased to 15,627 gallons due to more aggressive cleaning schedules and the Los Altos Hills and the Town of Woodside contracts.
 In 2017 fuel usage was 17,098 gallons.
 The increase may be due to more cleaning and T.V. efforts in Los Altos Hills and an increase in USA calls for markings.
-In 2018 fuel usage was17,427.
+In 2018 fuel usage was 17,427.
 Fuel usage in 2019 was 18, 201 gallons.
+In 2020 and 2021 fuel use was up due to commuter benefit program which has gotten 9 EE vehicles off the road.